-School bullying is a widespread problem that sadly affects a large number of students in France and worldwide.
+Since 2019, Clairefontaine has been committed to raising awareness among young people about bullying at school.
+This scourge sadly affects a large number of students in France and worldwide.
 This form of violence, which can be physical, verbal or psychological, can have serious consequences for victims' mental and/or physical health.